 Yardage: 265 yards (242 m) – 4 skeins

 Tassel if desired

 Buckle Clasp.
 I found a really cool one by Hildie & Jo at Joann’s Craft Stores in the jewelry isle.
-Feel free to get creative with clutch and bag closures.
-I’ve included additional suggestions from Amazon below.
+Of course, Feel free to get creative with clutch and bag closures.
+I’ve also included additional suggestions from Amazon below.

 Finished measurments, Bag laid flat:

 • Width 9.5” (23 cm)